hornbuck/spring-hackathon-23/README.md

 ```
 pip install pygame openai
 ```
+3. You will need to generate your own OpenAI key (from here: https://platform.openai.com/account/api-keys).
+Then, inside the 'beavUp' folder, click the file: 'gpt.py' and replace the key on line 5.
+For security reasons, it is HIGHLY recommended to read the key from an encrypted file whenever possible.
+NEVER post code with your API key exposed online.

-3. Navigate to the directory where you stored the game files.
+4. Navigate to the directory where you stored the game files.
 Run beaver.py to start playing.
 You can do this from the command line:
 ```
 python beavUp.py
 ```